Starage Logo

 Room Quality: Poor

-A poor room may or may not have all of the essentials, and the things it does have are badly off: linens are worn thin, furniture is patched and might retain some unpleasant smells.
-Poor rooms cost half the listed price but impose a –2 penalty to any Charisma-based checks made inside of them.
+A poor room may not have all of the essentials, and the things it does have are badly off: linens are worn thin, furniture is patched and might retain some unpleasant smells.
+Poor rooms cost half the listed price but impose a -2 penalty to any Charisma-based checks made inside of them.
 Also, poor rooms are prone to needing repair work and poor quality furniture is more likely to break under pressure (treat most items as having the fragile gear quality).

 Room Quality: Basic